 A collection of innovative and ambitious short stories from a visionary young writer

 In The Dominant Animal – Kathryn Scanlan’s adventurous, unsettling debut collection – compression is key.
-Sentences have been relentlessly trimmed, tuned, and teased for maximum impact, and a ferocious attention to rhythm and sound results in a palpable pulse of excitability and distress.
+Sentences have been relentlessly trimmed, tuned and teased for maximum impact.
+A ferocious attention to rhythm and sound results in a palpable pulse of excitability and distress.

 ‘Kathryn Scanlan comes to us as an oracle when we have never before been so desperately in need.
 The truths of our human affliction divulged in these icily precise, immaculately impolite, genius-spooked stories will undo you for your own good.’ – Gary Lutz, author of Stories in the Worst Way